bensheldon/island94-jekyll/_posts/2023-05-02-whatever-you-do-don-t-autoload-rails-lib.md

 The best practice is to create an `app/lib/` directory to home these files.
 [Mastodon](https://github.com/mastodon/mastodon/tree/c62604b5f69c3ad7f5449e0a7dc26606adebb777/app/lib) does it, as do [many others](https://github.com/search?type=code&auto_enroll=true&q=path%3A%2F%5Eapp%5C%2Flib%5C%2F.*%5C.rb%2F).

-This "best practice" is not without contention, as usually anything in Rails that deviates from omikase does, like RSpec instead of MiniTest or FactoryBot instead of Fixtures.
+This "best practice" is not without contention, as usually anything in Rails that deviates from omakase does, like RSpec instead of MiniTest or FactoryBot instead of Fixtures.
 But creating `app/lib` as a convention for Rails apps works for me and many others.

 ### Really, don't autoload `lib/`